 Substance Abuse Treatment

 Substance abuse treatment consists of administering behavioral modification therapy to chemically-dependent individuals.
 Untreated addiction has potentially devastating consequences.

 Consequences May Include:

 - Higher incidence of property and violent crime

 - Child abuse and neglect

 Successful addiction treatment lessens the societal costs resulting from drug abuse.
 Studies have shown that for each dollar invested in drug treatment programs, the cost of substance abuse-related crimes falls from $7 to $4.
 Comprehensive savings at some outpatient programs outweigh the costs by a 12-to-1 ratio.

-Scientific surveys have consistently concluded that drug addiction treatment is effective in assisting addicts in avoiding relapse and modifying self-destructive patterns.
-Substance abuse treatment lowers the risk transmission negating the cost of treating infectious diseases such as hepatitis and HIV.
+Scientific surveys have consistently concluded that drug addiction treatment effectively assists addicts in avoiding relapse and modifying self-destructive patterns.
+Substance abuse treatment lowers the risk transmission, negating treating infectious diseases such as hepatitis and HIV.
 By seeking addiction help, individuals can increase their prospects of being gainfully-employed post-treatment by as much as 40%.

 Treatment allows individuals to end the cycle of self-destruction, carry on productive lives and achieve permanent abstinence.
 According to numerous studies, the majority of patients show considerable improvement after 3 months in drug treatment.